howatsonco/hc-rest-routes/README.md

 ### Authorisation

-To ensure an endpoint only gives the full payload to a user who is authorised, you can use the `validateAdmin` and `validateEditor` methods which are attached to the `HC\RestRoutes\Controller` class.
+To ensure an endpoint only gives the full payload to a user who is authorised, you can use the `validateAdmin` and `validateEditor` methods which are attached to the `\HC\RestRoutes\Abstracts\ControllerAbstract` class.

-### Response Headers

-The `HC\RestRoutes\Response` class has two functions that ease setting headers:
-- `allowCors` - Sets the necessary headers to allow CORS.
-Optionally takes an `$origin` argument to define which origins are allowed.
-- `setCacheControl` - Defines the cache for the response.

 ### Defining API prefix

 The default API prefix is `/api/hcrr`.
-You can customise this by using the `setPrefix` method on the `HC\RestRoutes\Router` class:
+You can customise this by using the `setPrefix` method on the `\HC\RestRoutes\Router` class:
 ```
 $server->router->setPrefix("/your/custom/prefix");
 ```